 There is no specific format for a job offer letter; however, it would include information like position, details of the job, when the candidate will start the job, salary, work schedule, and so much more.
 Given below are more details:

-- Include Logo of Company: A job offer letter can include the logo of the company, which would highlight the brand’s image and might make the employee think in favor of the company.
+- Include Logo of Company: A job offer letter template can include the logo of the company, which would highlight the brand’s image and might make the employee think in favor of the company.
 A company’s logo is quite powerful and depicts valuable information about it.

-- Include Contact Information: A job offer letter should include the contact information for the employee to contact the relevant person or department.
+- Include Contact Information: A job offer letter template should include the contact information for the employee to contact the relevant person or department.

-- Opening Lines: The opening lines of the job offer letter should be polite and would be better to start with Dear and insert the name of the potential candidate.
+- Opening Lines: The opening lines of the job offer letter template should be polite and would be better to start with Dear and insert the name of the potential candidate.

 - Other Information: It would be wise to include benefits, compensation, salary details, time expected, start date, and a disclaimer as well.
 The closing lines should be warm greetings welcoming the candidate to the team.

-Sample Job Offer Email
+Job Offer Email Template

 Dear (Name of Candidate),We are pleased to offer you XYZ position at ABC Company.
 We had (Number of candidates) for this position, but we are selecting you (insert the reasons for selecting the person).
 We are positive that you are going to be a great fit for our team.